Nicholas Ward (Irish politician)

 Nicholas Ward (born 1630) was an Irish politician.

+Early life

-He was the oldest son of Bernard Ward and his wife Anne, daughter of Richard West.
-In 1661, he entered the Irish House of Commons, sitting for Downpatrick until 1666.
+Ward was the oldest son of Bernard Ward and his wife Anne, daughter of Richard West.

+Career

+In 1661, Ward entered the Irish House of Commons, sitting for Downpatrick until 1666.

+Personal life

-He married Sarah Buckworth, daughter of Theophilius Buckworth, and had by her two daughters and five sons.
+Ward married Sarah Buckworth, daughter of Theophilius Buckworth, and had by her two daughters and five sons.
 His grandson was Michael Ward.